Sage 100 vs Sage Intacct Migration FAQs

 2. What are some benefits of moving from Sage 100 to Sage Intacct?

-Clients that have moved to Sage Intacct accounting software report significant benefits, including:
+Clients that have moved from Sage 100 on premise solution Sage Intacct cloud accounting software report significant key features and benefits, including:

-- Improved financial reporting and visibility with unlimited data dimensions, using real-time reporting and customizable dashboards
+- Improved financial reporting and visibility with unlimited data dimensions, using real-time consolidated reporting and customizable dashboards

-- Automated business processes and workflows, including quote-to-cash, purchase to payment, and consolidations
+- Automated business process management and workflows, including quote-to-cash, purchase to payment, and consolidations

 - Automated multi-entity management